rosenbjerg/dotnet-simple-sln/README.md

 ```
 simple-sln derive -i Test.sln
 ```
+By default, `derive` will remove references to projects that do not exist on disk.
+To keep these references, use the `-k` flag.

 The resulting yaml file will be named `Test.sln.yaml` and will be written to the same directory the input sln file.

 ## Cleanup sln file